Austin Gallery

 Why it wins overall: it delivers the single most important thing a mesh chair does — a breathable back — at a price almost anyone can justify, and pairs it with real ergonomic adjustment and a 330 lb big-and-tall rating.
 For most home offices, this is the most cool-running chair you can buy for the money.

 The one honest caveat is the seat: it is a padded cushion, not a mesh pan, so airflow lives in the backrest rather than under your legs.
 That is the common split at this price (see the seat-vs-back note below), and for most people a breathable back is 80% of the benefit.
-If you want one safe mesh pick for a WFH desk, start here.
+Here is the decision in one line: if the seat itself must breathe, step up to the Razer Fujin; for everything else, the M57 is the buy — it also tops our back-pain chair guide for the same lumbar that earns it this slot.

 Our Pick

-The internet's favorite affordable mesh chair, and the best all-around full-mesh pick for most desks.
+The internet's favorite affordable mesh chair, and the one most readers of this page should simply buy.
 A high breathable back, adjustable lumbar and headrest, 3D armrests, and a 330 lb capacity — cool-running ergonomics for well under $200.
-The default recommendation for a mesh WFH setup.
+Unless you specifically need a mesh seat (Fujin) or a footrest (FlexiSpot), this is the answer.

-Buy this if you want the best balance of breathability, support, and price.
+Buy this if you want the best balance of breathability, support, and price — and if you've been comparing mesh chairs for more than ten minutes, this is the tab to check out in.
 The high mesh back keeps air moving over your spine, the adjustable lumbar meets your lower back, and the 3D arms place your forearms right.
 The big-and-tall 330 lb rating means it fits a wide range of bodies.

 What we don't like